-A single, great idea: to save from extinction the varieties of the finest cocoa in the world, maintain their original flavorand make them accessible to the great chocolate enthusiasts around the world.
+A single, great idea: to save the finest cocoa varieties in the world from extinction, maintain their original flavor and make them accessible to chocolate enthusiasts around the world.

-A bold choice, because these are the most delicate varieties, the rarest and less productive.
-Fine cocoa, in fact, represents only 10% of the global harvest and the Criollo, the rarest variety of all, little more than 0,001%.
+It is a bold choice, because these varieties are the rarest, most delicate and least productive.
+Fine cocoa, in fact, represents only 10% of the global harvest.

-The courage of this choice not only allows the production of a chocolate with a varied aromatic bouquet, but also the respect and conservation of biodiversity.
+This courageous choice not only gives birth to a chocolate with a unique aromatic bouquet, but also the respect for and conservation of biodiversity.

-In 2002, Domori invested in the Hacienda San José bringing back to light the six varieties of Criollo cocoa and transforming it into a unique universal heritage for its biodiversity.
+In 2002, Domori invested in Hacienda San José to rediscover the seven varieties of Criollo cocoa, making it a unique universal heritage for its biodiversity.